 Empty Stocking Fund

 The Empty Stocking Fund is an annual holiday fundraising campaign that supports 14 Pikes Peak Area health and human service agencies that help people in crisis and assist others in attaining self-sufficiency.
 Established more than 20 years ago by Colorado Springs’ local newspaper, The Gazette, the Fund has provided nearly $7.3 million in grant support.
 The Gazette partners with the El Pomar and Bruni Foundations to match contributions made by the community.
 Every dollar a donor gives grows up to 63 percent through these matches.
 The Gazette and El Pomar share all administrative expenses so 100 percent of funds raised goes toward helping those in need.
-The ACBF is the largest organizational donor to the Empty Stocking Fund with more than $77,000 donated to date.
+ACBF is the largest organizational donor to the Empty Stocking Fund every year and have contributed $120,500 to date.

 Visit Empty Stocking Fund at www.fillanemptystocking.org

 The Home Front Cares is a non- profit 501(c) corporation that has helped more than 1,800 families, contributing over $1,330,000 in aid since our founding in 2003.
 THFC delivers assistance through a close collaboration with the Army Community Service at Fort Carson and the Family Support Centers at the United States Air Force Academy, Peterson Air Force Base, Cheyenne Mountain Air Force Station, and Schriever Air Force Base.
 The family support centers identify and verify financial needs.
-The ACBF has contributed $117,500 to The Home Front Cares over the years.
+ACBF has contributed $117,500 to The Home Front Cares over the years.

 Visit Homefront Cares at www.thehomefrontcares.org

 ACBF Scholarship Fund at UCCS

-In 2013, the ACBF established a scholarship fund at UCCS and funded it with $5,000.
-To date the scholarship fund has granted $23,000 in scholarships.
+In 2013, the ACBF established a scholarship fund at UCCS and funded it with $5,000 initially.
+To date ACBF has funded $38,000 in scholarships.
 The fund is open to any UCCS student with preference for students needing a small amount of money ($500-$1,000) to finish their degree program.
 For example, money to buy books for the final semester.

 For more information, contact the financial aid office at UCCS: www.uccs.edu/finaid/index.html